dylandolevy/doah-workflow/README.md

 ## Overview

-This repository contains a demo web application showcasing an AI-powered assistant built for Duke University's DoAH.
+This repository contains a demo widget web application showcasing an AI-powered assistant built for Duke University's DoAH.
+This widget is connected to a vector store containing

 The goal of this project is to demonstrate how a structured AI workflow can be embedded into a web interface while minimizing hallucinations.